Complexity classification of local Hamiltonian problems: The diagonal case

 \section{The diagonal case}

 The very last case we need to deal with is diagonal 2-qubit matrices.
-The result we need to prove is similar to previous work by Creignou~\cite{creignou95} and Khanna, Sudan and Williamson~\cite{khanna97} proving hardness of weighted variants of the {\sc Max-CSP} problem, but does not seem quite the same as here we allow both positive and negative weights.
+This setting is similar to previous work by Creignou~\cite{creignou95} and Khanna, Sudan and Williamson~\cite{khanna97} proving hardness of weighted variants of the {\sc Max-CSP} problem, but is not quite the same as here we allow both positive and negative weights.
 Indeed, cases which are in $\ptime$ in the model of~\cite{creignou95,khanna97} turn out to be $\nptime$-complete here.
+This setting was previously considered by Jonsson~\cite{jonsson00}, who completely classified the complexity of maximisation variants of boolean constraint satisfaction problems with arbitrary positive or negative weights.
+The following lemma is a special case of his classification result; we include a simple direct proof.

 \begin{replem}{lem:np} Let $\mathcal{S}$ be a set of diagonal Hermitian matrices on at most 2 qubits.
-Then, if every matrix in $\mathcal{S}$ is 1-local, {\sc $\mathcal{S}$-Hamiltonian} is in $\ptime$.
+Then, if every matrix in $\mathcal{S}$ is 1\nobreakdash-local, {\sc $\mathcal{S}$-Hamiltonian} is in $\ptime$.
 Otherwise, {\sc $\mathcal{S}$-Hamiltonian} is $\nptime$-complete. \end{replem}

 \begin{proof} The first claim is obvious.
 For the second claim, we first note that {\sc $\mathcal{S}$-Hamiltonian} is in $\nptime$, as the minimal eigenvalue is achieved on a computational basis state.
-Assume that $\mathcal{S}$ contains a matrix $H$ which is not 1-local, and write $H = \diag(\alpha,\beta,\gamma,\delta)$.
+Assume that $\mathcal{S}$ contains a matrix $H$ which is not 1\nobreakdash-local, and write $H = \diag(\alpha,\beta,\gamma,\delta)$.
 To show that {\sc $\mathcal{S}$-Hamiltonian} is $\nptime$-hard, we split into cases.

-First assume that $\alpha$ is the unique minimum value on the diagonal of $H$.
-Then, given two qubits, we can force the first (resp.\ second) of those qubits to be in the $\ket{0}$ state by adding an ancilla and a heavily weighted $H$ term across the first (resp.\ second) qubit and the ancilla.
-This implies that we can effectively implement the 2-qubit terms
+First, assume that $\alpha$ is the unique minimum value on the diagonal of $H$.
+Given two ancilla qubits $c$, $d$, applying a heavily weighted $H$ term across them forces them both to be in the $\ket{0}$ state.
+Then a (normally-weighted) $H_{cb}$ interaction effectively implements a $\diag(\alpha,\beta)$ term on the $b$ qubit; similarly, an $H_{ac}$ interaction effectively implements $\diag(\alpha,\gamma)$ on the $a$ qubit.
+Considering both qubits together, this implies that we can effectively implement the 2-qubit terms

 the last of which is just the identity.
-The matrix
+Can we build general diagonal matrices as linear combinations of these terms?
+Observe that the matrix